 “Department Head” means the chief executive or head of a state department or agency, a county, a municipality, or a railroad who is a peace officer and whose responsibilities include the supervision and assignment of one or more employees or the performance of administrative and managerial duties of a police agency or law enforcement unit.”

-*PRORATED hours: In the event that you are appointed as an agency/department head for a partial year, you will be required to obtain 2 hours of Executive credits per month for the remaining months of the year.
-For example, if you are appointed as chief on September 10th, you will then be required to obtain 8 hours of Executive Credits before December 31st of that year: 2 hours each for September, October, November, and December.
+*PRORATED hours: If you are appointed as an agency/department head for a partial year, you will be required to obtain two (2) hours of Executive credits per month for the remaining months of the year.
+For example, if you are appointed as chief on September 10th, you will then be required to obtain eight (8) hours of Executive Credits before December 31st of that year: two (2) hours each for September, October, November, and December.

-All requests for training approval shall be submitted to the GACP Training Coordinator where it will be reviewed and either approved/disapproved.
+All requests for training approval shall be submitted to the GACP Training Coordinator (or Executive Director, if applicable) where it will be reviewed and approved or disapproved.
 Confirmations of approval/disapproval will typically be sent by email within a couple of days.
-Generally, training classes that directly relate to your job function as the chief executive of the agency such as classes dealing with management and/or upper level supervision are approved.
+Generally, training classes that directly relate to your job function as the chief executive of the agency such as classes dealing with management and/or upper-level supervision are approved.